-Conversations are a dance of understanding; a physical, verbal and social art aimed at synchronous rhythm and expression.
+Conversations are a dance of understanding; a physical, verbal, and social art aimed at synchronous rhythm and expression.
 They require giving and receiving.
 They require generosity and gratitude.

 Sexual conversations define the dance floor and choreograph some of the sexual steps we dance.
 Without them, we stumble over one another’s feet and wander off the floor dejected and even hurt.
-The dance of our sexuality doesn’t feel right, leaves us vulnerable to injury and confines us to a few limited and unsatisfying steps.
+The dance of our sexuality doesn’t feel right, leaves us vulnerable to injury, and confines us to a few limited and unsatisfying steps.

 Sexual conversations embolden us, seek embrace with another and protect our sexual relationship from injury while they compose a repertoire that provides us with virtual sexual improvisation and thrill.

 The only mistake of a sexual conversation is the conversation never had.
-Here my are seven essential and distinct sexual conversations to have with your lover — not to be enjoyed in one lump but on many occasions with many nuances.
+Here are seven essential and distinct sexual conversations to have with your lover — not to be enjoyed in one lump but on many occasions with many nuances.
 You can probably think of seven more, but for now, dance your heart out with these!

 Here Are Seven Conversations To Have With Your Lover

-The one about mutual consent, trust and respect.
+The one about mutual consent, trust, and respect.

 This conversation is number one because it’s the easiest to neglect.
-Neither you or your partner in a sexual encounter should ever feel pressured to do anything you don’t want to do.
+Neither you nor your partner in a sexual encounter should ever feel pressured to do anything you don’t want to do.
 It’s not really difficult to ask or say what’s on your mind.

 We get mixed leads from others on this one.
-Conservatives encourage silence saying don’t have sexual conversations too soon lest it stir your hormones and desire, and lead you to some disastrous sexual acting out.
+Conservatives encourage silence saying don’t have sexual conversations too soon lest it stirs your hormones and desire, and lead you to some disastrous sexual acting out.
 God forbid.
-Or from the other side we receive messages which suggest you take the silent and bold sexual lead, and your partner will meekly follow.
+Or from the other side, we receive messages which suggest you take the silent and bold sexual lead, and your partner will meekly follow.
 Both are deadly assuming and simply rude.

-Design your own venue of trust, understanding and intentionality.
+Design your own venue of trust, understanding, and intentionality.
 This conversation believes that an absence of genital sex is just as intimate as genital sex itself — especially when you respect your partner’s desire.
 Your own venue of trust respects your and your partner’s right to stigma-free use of contraception.
 Your own venue of trust agrees to a comfortable and agreeable rhythm and pace of your sexual relationship.
 Once discussed, it will take you and your lover only where you want to go.

-The one about your own feelings, desires, curiosity and masturbation.
+The one about your own feelings, desires, curiosity, and masturbation.

 Sex is a naturally self-disclosing art especially when you share sex with another.
 This conversation balances the push and pull of the dance so that you both can participate.
 In other words, “It takes two to tango.”

 It’s no surprise that our natural inclination in Western culture at least is that feelings and desires, sexually expressed, are at best reserved for later and at worst somewhat selfish.
-As for curiosity, fantasy and masturbation, well, that’s just silly to reveal because it’s just asking for criticism — or so we think.
+As for curiosity, fantasy, and masturbation, well, that’s just silly to reveal because it’s just asking for criticism — or so we think.

-A sexual conversation about sexual desire and feelings, even saying, “I want” doesn’t mean, “I must have.”
+In a sexual conversation about sexual desire and feelings, even saying, “I want” doesn’t mean, “I must have.”
 It’s simply honest.
 It doesn’t obligate your partner to anything but rather reveals detail and depth to your sexuality.

-A conversation about curiosity, fantasy and masturbation seems to most — simply unwise — even or perhaps especially to those in long-term or married relationships.
+A conversation about curiosity, fantasy, and masturbation seems to most — simply unwise — even or perhaps especially to those in long-term or married relationships.
 Many couples simply don’t go there.
 The longer you wait to begin having this conversation, the more richness of sex you miss.

-To reveal your personal sexual self, some fantasy, the porn you enjoy, the reality of your attraction and how you pleasure yourself when you’re alone, relieves your partner of the burden of the responsibility for your sexual satisfaction.
-I suspect most guys will never have this conversation and will allow their partner to think that they must be responsible for this guy’s arousal, orgasm and sexual fulfillment.
+To reveal your personal sexual self, some fantasy, the porn you enjoy, the reality of your attraction, and how you pleasure yourself when you’re alone, relieves your partner of the burden of the responsibility for your sexual satisfaction.
+I suspect most guys will never have this conversation and will allow their partner to think that they must be responsible for this guy’s arousal, orgasm, and sexual fulfillment.

 If you’ve withheld the personal side of your sexuality for a long time, obviously this conversation is more difficult.
 Go slow.
 Be honest.
 Give your partner some credit for having brains and maturity.
-You’ll notice after time that you both will have sexual liberation, freedom and adventure.
+You’ll notice after time that you both will have sexual liberation, freedom, and adventure.

 There is one other reason to have this conversation.